simplicitesoftware/documentation/docs/docs/operation/tomcat-operation.md

 **By default** the Simplicité webapp is configured:

 - to set the session cookie (`JSESSIONID`) as secure.
-- to set the "same site cookie" constraint to `lax`.
+- to set the same site cookies policy to `lax`.
   (the `lax` value allows external authentication flows like SAML or OpenIDConnect, `strict` would be only suitable for the internal authentication)

 With this default configuration if you try to sign in to the UI over plain HTTP (e.g. using the `8080` port of the Tomcat server)